jayproulx/aws-stack-watch/README.md

 AWS Stack Watch
 ===============

-A command line tool to monitor an AWS CloudFormation stack during updates, breakpoints as soon as a rollback starts
+A command line tool to monitor an AWS CloudFormation stack during updates, breakpoints as soon as a rollback starts.

 Install
 -------